 If you would like to try your hand at making this easy recipe, you will need self-rising flour and self-rising cornmeal.
 You will also need eggs, sugar, buttermilk, and vegetable oil.

 In the tips section below, I’ve also included some ideas for adjusting the recipe if you only have all-purpose flour or regular cornmeal.
-I also have a quick method for making your own buttermilk.
+I also have a quick tip for making homemade buttermilk.

 How to make them: